Fürst-Plattner Rule: Epoxide addition

 A recent example of the Fürst-Plattner rule can be seen from Chrisman et al. where limonene is epoxidized to give a 1:1 mixture of diastereomers.
 Exposure to a nitrogen nucleophile in water at reflux provides only one ring opened product in 75-85% ee.

 Mechanism

 The half-chair conformation indicates that attack occurs stereoselectively on the diastereomer where the electrophilic carbon can receive the nucleophile and proceed to the favored chair conformation.

-Woodward's Reserpine Synthesis
+Woodward's reserpine synthesis

-Although not well understood at the time, the Fürst-Plattner rule played a critical role during R. B. Woodward's synthesis of Reserpine.
+Although not well understood at the time, the Fürst-Plattner rule played a critical role during Robert Burns Woodward's synthesis of reserpine.
 The problematic stereocenter is highlighted in red, below.

-Woodward's synthetic strategy used a Bischler-Napieralski reaction to form the tetrahydrocarbazole portion of Reserpine.
+Woodward's synthetic strategy used a Bischler-Napieralski reaction to form the tetrahydrocarbazole portion of reserpine.
 The subsequent imine intermediate was treated with sodium borohydride, affording the wrong stereoisomer due to the Fürst-Plattner effect.

 Examining the intermediate structure shows that the hydride preferentially added to the 3-carbon via the top face of the imine to avoid an unfavorable twist-boat intermediate.
 Unfortunately, this outcome required Woodward to perform several additional steps to complete the total synthesis of reserpine with the proper stereochemistry.